bishtj/in-shape/ReadMe.md

 ## Steps to Run

 Please follow steps to run.
+This step will start rest api server and ready to process any rest api calls.

 #### Requirement